bruth/synapse/README.md

 Given that ``B`` is a model instance, we assume to store the *message* from ``A`` as a property on ``B``, but under what name?
 We use the name attribute 'title'.
-Thus the non-Synapse code would look like this:
+Thus the equivalent non-Synapse code would look like this:

 ```javascript
 A.bind('keyup', function() {